 and

-- The chronicle of Anna Magdelena Bach (Jean-Marie Straub and Danièle Huillet, 1968—with Gustav Leonhardt as Bach!):
+- The chronicle of Anna Magdelena Bach (Jean-Marie Straub and Danièle Huillet, 1968—with Gustav Leonhardt as Bach!).
+YouTube links come and go; I try and keep an eye on them, but you can do your own YouTube searches if they disappear.
+Here’s the complete film:

 Pingback: A Bach retrospective | Stephen Jones: a blog